Blog

 However, if the technical issue stems from extraordinary circumstances such as hidden manufacturing defects or unexpected safety issues, passengers may not be able to claim compensation, as this is out of the airline's control.

-Other reasons accounted for 9.4% of claims received this summer, mainly due to logistical and operational issues that don't fit into other specific categories.
+Other reasons accounted for 8% of the claims received in 2025, mainly due to logistical and operational issues that don’t fall into specific categories.
+This share is higher compared to 2024, when such claims made up 6.9% of the total.

 What is included in “other reasons provided”?